KateMcGuane/static-website/README.md

 [Google Fonts](https://fonts.google.com/) is a popular choice for importing fonts to use in your project, as it doesn't require you to download the fonts to use them.

 ### Imagery

-Use this section to explain what sort of imagery you plan to use through your site.

 ### Wireframes